IPandral/pokemon-discord-bot/README.md

-# Pokémon Discord Bot
+# Pokemon Discord Bot

-This is a Discord bot that provides detailed information about Pokémon.
-It can fetch Pokémon details, including stats, evolution chains, type effectiveness, encounter locations, and recommended builds.
-It also supports setting reminders and fetching random Pokémon or Pokémon of the day.
+This is a Discord bot that provides detailed information about Pokemon.
+It can fetch Pokemon details, including stats, evolution chains, type effectiveness, encounter locations, and recommended builds.
+It also supports setting reminders and fetching random Pokémon or Pokemon of the day.

+I also run my own discord bot that you can just invite to your server you can add it at pokebot.matthewrevill.com

 ## Features

-- Get detailed Pokémon information:
+- Get detailed Pokemon information:
   - Basic stats (HP, Attack, Defense, etc.)
   - Evolution chain
   - Type effectiveness